BCH's director of thoracic and cardiovascular surgery, Dr. Bryan Mahan

 Prior to his arrival in Boulder, Dr. Mahan spent 16 years at Memorial

-Hospital in Colorado Springs, 12 of those as director of cardiovascular
+Hospital in Colorado Springs, most of those as director of cardiovascular

 and thoracic surgery.
 He also practiced at McLaren Northern Michigan Hospital

-for 11 years, nine of those as director of thoracic and cardiac surgery.
+for 11 years, most of those as director of thoracic and cardiac surgery.

 Dr. Mahan received his medical degree from Kirksville College of Osteopathic